 What is a Rotary Drill Operator?

-Career Description Set up or operate a variety of drills to remove underground oil and gas, or remove core samples for testing during oil and gas exploration.
+Job Description: Set up or operate a variety of drills to remove underground oil and gas, or remove core samples for testing during oil and gas exploration.

-Drill Operator Responsibilities
+Life As a Drill Operator

 - Cap wells with packers, or turn valves, to regulate outflow of oil from wells.